 There are two customers, VPNA and VPN B

 In the service provider network, PE routers are connected to the customer locations.
-PE routers run MP-BGP with route reflector to advertise VPNv4 prefixes.
+PE routers run MP-BGP with route reflectors to advertise VPNv4 prefixes.

 PE router that connects the two providers at the edge is known as ASBR (Autonomous System Boundary Router).

-As for Inter AS Option A, separate sub interfaces are enabled, and IGP protocols run between ASBRs.
-MPBGP are redistributed into IGP.
+As for Inter-AS Option A, separate sub-interfaces are enabled, and IGP protocols run between ASBRs.
+MP-BGP is redistributed into IGP.

 Between the ASBRs, MP-BGP enables the VPNv4 address family.

-ASBRs (Autonomous System Boundary Routers) advertise the customer prefixes which are learned from local BGP route reflector, to the another service provider through MP-BGP VPNv4 session.
+ASBRs (Autonomous System Boundary Routers) advertise the customer prefixes which are learned from the local BGP route reflector to the other service provider through MP-BGP VPNv4 session.

 You just need to keep the customer prefixes in the LFIB database.

-CPU and memory requirements for Inter AS Option B is much less than those of Inter AS Option A.
+CPU and memory requirements for Inter-AS Option B are much less than those of Inter-AS Option A.

 Route-target extended community is placed on the VPNv4 update.
-Route Target help to place the VPN prefixes to appropriate VRF.
+Route Target helps to place the VPN prefixes in the appropriate VRF.

-ASBR does not place MP-BGP route into VRF, since it does not have to keep VRF table but to maintain VPNv4 BGP table in Inter AS Option B.
+ASBR does not place the MP-BGP route into VRF, since it does not have to keep the VRF table but to maintain the VPNv4 BGP table in Inter-AS Option B.

 SP-B ASBR sends the customer prefixes to its local route reflector.

-Thus, either ASBR to ASBR link is redistributed into global IGP table of service providers, or “next-hop self” is enabled in order to change the next hop as ASBR.
+Thus, either ASBR to ASBR link is redistributed into the global IGP table of service providers, or "next-hop-self" is enabled in order to change the next hop as ASBR.